May the Devil Take You: Sequels

+May the Devil Take You: Chapter Two

 A sequel entitled May the Devil Take You Too was released in Indonesia on February 27, 2020 theatrically and was followed up with a digital release to Disney+ Hotstar.
 It was later given an American release through Shudder.

-Tjahjanto has announced plans to release a third film in the series.
+May the Devil Take You: Chapter Three

+Timo Tjahjanto has announced that May the Devil Take You: Chapter Three is in development, adding that he has already thought about what characters he can dig deeper into and explore more further.